mess3109/mollie-stein-cli-app/README.md

 ## Installation

-Clone the repository and run 'gem install ./Personalized-Recipes-1.1.2.gem'.
+Clone the repository and run 'bundle install'.

 ## Usage